 Now Accepting Nominations for our 2021 National Hope Award WinnerClick Here to Nominate!

-For the past seven years the #EndBrainCancer Initiative has presented the HOPE award to a brain cancer patient from the United States who deeply inspired us with his or her courage and story.
-Truly there are innumerable deserving patients who have bravely fought and stood up to this disease.
+For the past nine years the #EndBrainCancer Initiative has presented the HOPE award to a brain cancer patient from the United States who deeply inspired us with his or her courage and story.
 We established this award, to highlight exceptional people who have done exceptional things in relation to their brain cancer journey.
-We’ve honored some amazing individuals each year and they’ve deeply inspired all who’ve attended our educational meetings and events.
+Each year, we have honored some amazing individuals and they’ve deeply inspired all who’ve attended our educational meetings and events.
 This year, we are making some changes to the nomination process:

 May is Brain Cancer Awareness month.
 Why not honor someone you love and respect and make a nomination?
 Please fill out the nomination form at the bottom of this page.
 Instructions for submitting videos to the EndBrainCancer Initiative will be included in the confirmation email once you submit the online form.
 We would love to learn your story and be inspired!